Cookery Classes

 Katmer; Turkish crunchy pancakes with pistachio and clotted cream

-My version of Katmer here uses filo pastry sheets (you can use the fresh, paper thin Turkish yufka pastry sheets in Turkey) and thick clotted cream instead of kaymak, as it is not easy to find kaymak abroad (mascarpone cheese also gave good results).
-The substitution worked well in Katmer and made a lovely, light dessert with with fresh fruit by the side.
-You can serve Katmer as part of breakfast, dessert or as a tea time treat.
+My (updated) version of Katmer here uses filo pastry sheets (you can use the fresh, paper thin Turkish yufka pastry sheets for baklava – baklavalik yufka – if you can get too) and thick clotted cream instead of kaymak, as it is not easy to find kaymak abroad (mascarpone cheese also gave good results).
+The substitution worked well in Katmer and made a lovely, easy and light dessert with with fresh fruit by the side.
+You can serve Katmer as part of breakfast, dessert or as a tea time treat, perfect with Turkish tea, cay.

 I hope you enjoy Katmer, Afiyet Olsun,